Tasneem Ahmed Qureshi

 Tasneem Ahmed Qureshi (تسنیم احمد قریشی) is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2002 to 2013.

 Political career

 He served as former tehsil nazim.

-He was elected to the National Assembly of Pakistan from Constituency NA-66 (Sargodha-III) as a candidate of Pakistan Peoples Party (PPP) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-66 (Sargodha-III) as a candidate of Pakistan Peoples Party (PPP) in the 2002 Pakistani general election.
 He received 40,448 votes and defeated Muhammad Arshad Shahid, a candidate of Muttahida Majlis-e-Amal (MMA).

-He was re-elected to the National Assembly from Constituency NA-66 (Sargodha-III) as a candidate of PPP in 2008 Pakistani general election.
+He was re-elected to the National Assembly from Constituency NA-66 (Sargodha-III) as a candidate of PPP in the 2008 Pakistani general election.
 He received 69,943 voted and defeated Chaudhry Hamid Hameed.
 He also served as minister of state for interior.